Survivor Series (1990)

 The 1990 Survivor Series was the fourth annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on Thanksgiving Day on November 22, 1990, at the Hartford Civic Center in Hartford, Connecticut.
 Seven matches were contested at the event, including one dark match before the live broadcast.

-This event is well known for the on-screen debut of The Undertaker who went on to become one of the most legendary figures within the company.
-The Undertaker replaced Bad News Brown who had left the WWF after Vince McMahon failed to live up to his promise to make him the company's first black champion.
+This event is well known for the on-screen debut of The Undertaker, who would become one of the most prolific figures within the company.
 In addition, Sgt.
 Slaughter, who then portrayed an Iraqi sympathizer, insulted servicemen stationed in Iraq for Thanksgiving during Operation Desert Shield.
 In an interview, Randy Savage challenged The Ultimate Warrior for the WWF World Heavyweight Championship.
 Haku replaced Rick Rude, who had left the WWF over a pay dispute.
 In the storyline, he was suspended by WWF President Jack Tunney for insulting the mother of the Big Boss Man.
-Boris Zhukov replaced Akeem who had left the WWF in October.
+Boris Zhukov replaced Akeem, who had left the WWF in October.

-The Undertaker would wrestle for the WWF (renamed to WWE in 2002) for the next 30 years, setting a company record for longevity.
-He would become one of their most important and beloved stars, eventually reaching iconic status.
+The Undertaker would wrestle for the WWF (now renamed to WWE in 2002) for the next 30 years, and setting a company record for longevity.
 His retirement ceremony took place at the 2020 Survivor Series, exactly 30 years later.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, which were dubbed the "Big Four".
+Survivor Series is an annual gimmick pay-per-view (PPV) produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam; which were dubbed the "Big Four".
 Continuing the tradition of the previous years' events, the fourth event in the Survivor Series chronology only featured Survivor Series matches, which are tag team elimination matches.
 The event was scheduled to be held on Thanksgiving Day on November 22, 1990, at the Hartford Civic Center in Hartford, Connecticut.

 Storylines

 The card included matches that resulted from scripted storylines, in which wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by WWF's writers, with storylines produced on their weekly television shows.

+This was the only Survivor Series to feature a "Grand Finale Match of Survival", wherein the survivors of each announced Survivor Series elimination match would take part in a final elimination match in the main event, split based on their heel-or-face alignments.
+The match ended with the three-man face team of Ultimate Warrior, Hulk Hogan (the two survivors) and Tito Santana defeating the five-man heel team of Ted DiBiase and the full Visionaries team from earlier in the night (Rick Martel, the Warlord, and Power & Glory).